 Personally, Norwex Microfibers would leave my wallet feeling a little lean for something that should perform the same as an E-Cloth product.
 By all respects, an E-Cloth General Purpose Cloth measures up to Norwex in its manufacturing of finer (more absorbent) microfibers and its seal of approval from a trusted food safety test lab.

-At the end of the day, the choice is based on your budget and your personal preferences for what household cleaners you are happier using on a day-to-day basis.
+At the end of the day, you should base your choice on your budget and your personal preferences.

-You can check out both brands and read hundreds of additional reviews on Amazon at the links below:
+You can check out both brands and read hundreds of additional reviews at the links below:

 Thank you for reading our comparison of E-Cloth and Norwex!
 Have you tried either of these products?
 Do you feel strongly about one over the other?
 Let us know in the comments below!